EricLBuehler/mistral.rs/README.md

 To start an X-LoRA server with the default weights and ordering (exactly as presented in [the paper](https://arxiv.org/abs/2402.07148)):

-`./mistralrs-server --port 1234 x-lora-mistral -o orderings/default-ordering.json`
+`./mistralrs-server --port 1234 x-lora-mistral -o orderings/xlora-paper-ordering.json`

 - LoRA with a model from GGUF

 To start an LoRA server with adapters from the X-LoRA paper (you should modify the ordering file to use only one adapter, as the adapter static scalings are all 1 and so the signal will become distorted):

-`./mistralrs-server --port 1234 lora-mistral-gguf -o orderings/default-ordering.json`
+`./mistralrs-server --port 1234 lora-mistral-gguf -o orderings/xlora-paper-ordering.json`

+Normally with a LoRA model you would use a custom ordering file.
+However, for this example we use the ordering from the X-LoRA paper because we are using the adapters from the X-LoRA paper.

 - With a model from GGUF